Winners and losers of immigration: Model estimation

-Within this setup, and given the available set of information, we cannot identify the parameters $\rho$, $\zeta$ and $\iota$, which define the parameter of the CES utility function, the congestion rate in the furniture of the public goods and the degree of substitutability between public and private goods, respectively; they are therefore set to their neutral level.
-Figure \ref{fig:calibratedParameters} in Appendix \ref{app:calibratedParameters} reports all the twenty calibrated parameters for each year of the analysis.
+Within this setup, and given the available set of information, we cannot identify $\iota$, $\zeta$ and $\rho$.
+The parameter $\iota$, which defines the degree of substitutability between public and private goods, is set equal to 1, implying \textit{perfect substitutability} between private and public goods.
+The parameter $\zeta$, which measures the congestion rate in the furniture of the public goods, is set equal to 1.
+This value implies a medium degree of congestion, i.e., the per capita furniture of public goods would be \textit{independent} on the size of the economy, whenever the labour force is homogeneous and equal to the total population.
+The parameter $\rho$ is set equal to 0, corresponding to a unit elasticity of substitution in consumption between the high-skilled and low-skilled intensive final goods.
+In Section \ref{sec:estimationresultsRobustness} we report robustness exercises perturbing the parameters $\rho$ and $\zeta$.
+Appendix \ref{app:calibratedParameters} reports all the twenty-two calibrated parameters for each year of the analysis.
+The remaining seventeen parameters are estimated, as described in Section \ref{sec:estimation}.